GrenderG/grenderg.github.io/_posts/2015-05-14-snippet_1_overlapping_circles.markdown

 published: true
 ---

-Let our snippet section begun with some fresh Java (Android focused) code here!
+Let our snippet section begin with some fresh Java (Android focused) code here!
 If you want to get the positions of n-overlapping circles like so:

 ![snippet1](/assets/image/snippet1.png)